knowledgepixels/nanopub-registry/NOTES.md

 - Checking for other registries that host the nanopublications of a particular creator/pubkey/type is _linear_ with respect to the number of registries in the network, and _constant_ with proper local caching
 - Loading all nanopublications of a given creator/pubkey/type from a registry is _linear_ with respect to the number of nanopublications to be loaded
 - Checking whether a nanopublication list of given creator/pubkey/type is different from that of another registry (except for ordering) is _constant_ due to checksum
-- Determining the difference of the list of given creator/pubkey/type with that of another registry is _linear_ with respect to the lengths of the lists in the worst case, and likely _sub-linear_ in practice with the use of checksums
+- Determining the difference of the list of given creator/pubkey/type with that of another registry is _linear_ with respect to the lengths of the lists in the worst case, and likely _sub-linear_ in practice with the use of checksums (in particular if registries make an effort to preserve the ordering of lists found on other registries)

 ### Scalability